msobanjo/courseware/topics/docker/modules/dockerfile-instructions/README.md

 **Remove the images**

-Remove the images that were built:
+Remove the images that were built as well as the initial images that were used for it:

-`docker rmi python-server-2 python-server-3`
+`docker rmi python-server-2 python-server-3 python:3.6.8 python:2.7.15`